Maalaea History

 All About Historic Lahaina

 Lahaina, Maui - Hawaii's First Capital This blog post was written and published 7 days before the fires claimed the entire town.
-We haven't had a chance to edit all of our Lahaina articles, so please use this article to see what Lahaina could one day be again with...
+The recovery effort is expected to last years if not a decade.
+Please use this article as a memory of what Lahaina was and could one day be...

 Maui Discount Activities